-10:00 a.m. & 12:00 p.m. - ORD //10:00 a.m., 12:00 & 1:30 p.m.
-MDW
+At Midway Chapel, Protestant Worship will be held at 10:00 a.m., 12:00 Noon, and 1:30 p.m. throughout the week, including on Good Friday, April 18, and at 10:00 a.m., 12:00 Noon, and 1:30 p.m., on Easter Sunday.

-Palm Sunday of the Passion of the Lord - April 14, 2019
+Palm Sunday of the Passion of the Lord - April 13, 2025

-The Lord GoD is my help, therefore I am not disgraced. - Isaiah 50:7a and the Passion used to be read on successive Sundays.
+The Lord God is my help, therefore I am not disgraced. - Isaiah 50:7a THE STORY OF OUR REDEMPTION

+We begin the final week of Lent with these familiar readings.
+This year, we hear the Passion from the Gospel of Luke.
+These readings for Palm Sunday and the Passion used to be read on successive Sundays.
 Now they are combined into a single feast, so that we may see the whole sweep of the glory and the suffering played out.
 Jesus accepts the adulation of the crowd, the foreshadowing of his glory in the Resurrection.
 He bids farewell to his disciples in his last Passover, and forgives his tormentors as he dies on the cross.
 Later this week, we enter the Holy Triduum of Holy Thursday, Good Friday, and Holy Saturday, when the whole story of our redemption will play out once again.